 Cybercrime is one of the most significant threats to modern businesses.

 If you read the newspapers or listen to the headlines, it’s understandable to assume that hackers only target giant corporations, but this is not the case.

-Statistics show that small and medium-sized companies are the most likely victims of scams and security breaches.
+Statistics show that small and medium-sized companies are the most likely victims of.

 Ensure that you have robust security measures in place to protect sensitive data and lower the risks of downtime.

 If you don’t have an in-house IT department, it’s an excellent idea to consider working with an IT agency.
 Experts can identify issues with existing systems, devices or cybersecurity policies and suggest changes or modifications to enhance security.